-- If the circuit board needs to be handled/replaced, use the ESD kit (Code 405 50 63-95/4) kit to avoid electrostatic discharges damaging the electronic circuit board, see S.B.
-No. 599 72 08-09 or consult the <<Cariche elettrostatiche>> course at the address (http://electrolux.edvantage.net) of the Electrolux Learning Gateway portal. - This platform is not fitted with an ON/OFF switch.
-Before you access internal components, take the plug out of the socket to cut the power supply. - Make resistance measurements, rather than direct voltage and current measurements - Warning the sensors located on the display board could be at a potential of 220 Volt. - When replacing the heating element, replace it with one that has the same characteristics (2 thermal fuses) in order not to compromise the safety of the appliance.
-Do not remove/switch the NTC sensors between heating elements. - Always empty all of the water from the appliance before laying it on its side. - Never lay the appliance on its right side (electronic controls side) as water can escape from the detergent dispenser and be dropped onto electrical/electronic components, which may burn these out. - When replacing components, please refer to the code shown in the list of spare parts relating to the appliance. - The resistance values of the components shown in this S.M. are purely indicative (relating to a sample appliance with new components).
-For the actual value of the component, please refer: to the S.B.
-599706597 for motors, and for the other components, please consult S.M. .
-599728903 "Component Characteristics"
+- If the circuit board has to be handled/replaced, use the ESD kit (Cod.
+405 50 63-95/4) to avoid static electricity from damaging the circuit board, see S.B.
+No. 599 72 08-09 or consult the course "Electrostatic charges" at the address (http://electrolux.edvantage.net) on the Electrolux Learning Gateway portal. - This platform is not fitted with an ON/OFF switch.
+Before you access internal components, take the plug out of the socket to cut the power supply.

+- Make resistance measurements, rather than direct voltage and current measurements - Warning the sensors located on the display board could be at a potential of 220 Volts. - When replacing the heating element, replace it with one that has the same characteristics (2 thermal fuses) in order not to compromise the safety of the appliance.
+Do not remove/switch the NTC sensors between heating elements. - Always empty the appliance of all the water before laying it on its side. - Never place the appliance on its right side (electronic control system side): some of the water in the detergent dispenser could leak onto the electrical/electronic components and cause these to burn. - When replacing components, please refer to the code shown in the list of spare parts relating to the appliance. - The resistance values of the components shown in this S.M. are purely indicative (relating to a sample appliance with new components).
+For the actual value of the component, please refer: to S.B.
+599706597 for motors, and for the other components, please consult S.M.
+599728903 "Component Characteristics".